-A new Foundation Apprenticeship in Food & Drink Manufacturing is being developed to help young people gain valuable work experience and industry recognised qualifications and skills while they’re still at school.
+A new Foundation Apprenticeship in Food and Drink Technologies is now available in Scotland and will help young people gain valuable work experience and industry recognised qualifications and skills while they’re still at school.

 Foundation Apprentices are secondary school pupils who work on real projects with staff.
 The young people develop the soft skills – like problem solving in a workplace, working with others and communicating with people – that employers need and that come from quality work experience.
 That makes them better prepared for the workplace when they leave school, whatever career path they ultimately choose to follow.

 Employers can decide what level of involvement they have in the Foundation Apprenticeship .This can be discussed with the learning provider offering the programme.

 There is no financial cost to an employer because the learner is still at school.
 However, the investment of time: great or small, can bring lasting rewards with access to talented and driven young people for the workplace.

 Pupils study a Foundation Apprenticeship as one of their school subjects usually over years S5 and S6 - the fifth and sixth year of secondary school in Scotland.

 During the new Foundation Apprentice in Food and Drink Technologies, each pupil must complete a work placement of approximately a day a week in S6 with employers in the food and drink industry.
 Involvement with industry and employers is encouraged from the start of the programme.